 December 8th, 2013

 As pheasant is cheap and easily available in Britain at this time of year, I though it was about time that I made a pheasant curry.
+This is quite fitting since pheasants (Latin phasianus) are native to Asia and Eastern Europe.
+The Romans like hunting and eating pheasant so much that they introduced them throughout their empire.

 First of all, the pheasant needs to be poached with vegetables to produce a stock – this also makes it easy to remove the meat.